 The new Residence Center opened in the Spring of 2008, followed by Family Housing during the Fall of 2009.
 Along with Family Housing, IAIA introduced The Center for Lifelong Education (CLE) Conference Center.
 The CLE Conference Center features a student bookstore, cafeteria, distance learning classrooms, conference rooms, and additional office space for Student Life staff.

-In the Fall of 2010, IAIA introduced two additional state-of-the-art facilities.
-The new Barbara & Robert Ells Science & Technology Building (STB) features a full dome theater, motion capture studio, broadcast studio, sound studio, additional new media labs, conservation/science labs, as well as faculty offices.
+In the Fall of 2010, IAIA introduced two additional stateof-the-art facilities.
+The Barbara & Robert Ells Science & Technology Building (STB) features a full dome theater, motion capture studio, broadcast studio, sound studio, additional new media labs, conservation/science labs, as well as faculty offices.
 The STB also houses the world class Museum of Contemporary Native Arts (MoCNA) permanent collection.
 Previously stored at the MoCNA, on campus the Collection provides new opportunities for students and scholars to view the collection as the basis for contemporary Native American art.
 Also making its debut is the Sculpture & Foundry Building (SFB).
 The SFB features studio space for wood/stone carving, and metal works.
 The SFB also houses a student gallery.

 In April 2014, the Lloyd Kiva New Welcome Center opened to provide a home for Admissions and administrative offices, including the President's Office.
 This new "front door" to the campus is designed to provide prospective and current students and visitors with a central location for the business of the campus.
-The first biennial alumni art show, Salutations, is on view in the building's gallery and hallways.